GWorsnop/GWorsnop/README.md

 ### 🌱 I'm Learning:

-- Tailwind CSS
-- Typescript
+- Python in my spare time
-- Remix
+- Serverless
-- Anything else that inspires me

 ---

 ### 💬 Ask me about:

 - Changing careers to become a software dev
-- Who to captain in FPL this week
+- Magic: the Gathering deck ideas
 - Anything else that springs to mind

 ---

 ### ⚡ Fun fact:

-- I can recite most of the words of the Lord of the Rings films (extended edition of course)
+- I once finished in the top 1000 in FPL - out of over 6 million teams